top of page

 Detective Hercule Poirot investigates a murder on a luxurious train.
 Classic whodunit with clever clues, intriguing suspects, and suspenseful pacing.
 Some dated language.
 Originally written for adults.

-Heads Up: language: 5 stupid, 4 idiot/ idiotic, 1 raised hell, 4 damn/damned, 1 God Sakes, divorce refernece, suicide references, drug references, smoking drinking, dated language 7 queer orginal meaning odd, several suicides, maternal death and stillbirth, smoking drinking, Wop is a negative term used to describe Italians.
+Heads Up: language: 5 stupid, 4 idiot/ idiotic, 1 raised hell, 4 damn/damned, 1 God Sakes, divorce reference, suicide references, drug references, smoking drinking, dated language like 7 queer (original meaning odd), several suicides, maternal death and stillbirth, smoking drinking, Wop is a negative term used to describe Italians.

 Silhouetted children run near the London Eye at sunset.
 Text: "The London Eye Mystery" by Siobhan Dowd, in orange font.